-Participant account contributions and withdrawals are processed weekly.
-Generally, these transactions are processed as of the close of business on Wednesday of each business week (a "Weekly Activity Date").
-However, the weekday may be altered in a given week in the event of office closures for holidays or unforeseen circumstances.
-Accordingly, the value of the investments in each participant account on the Weekly Activity Date may be greater or less than on the day UMF Funds received the participant's contribution or withdrawal request depending on changes in the value of the investments in the account between the day the contribution or withdrawal request was received and the following Weekly Activity Date.
+Participant account contributions and withdrawals are processed on one day each week (a "Weekly Activity Date").
+The value of the investments in each participant account on the Weekly Activity Date may be greater or less than on the day UMF Funds received the participant's contribution or withdrawal request depending on changes in the value of the investments in the account between the day the contribution or withdrawal request was received and the following Weekly Activity Date.
 See "PARTICIPANT ACCOUNTS."